 Dawn has worked in the early childhood field since 1999.
 She worked as the coordinator for the child care resource and referral office in southeast Kansas from 2005 to 2013, where she and her staff provided training and technical assistance to almost 1,000 child care providers in 16 counties.
-She has past experience working in family literacy, community learning centers, and as an educational/career advocate.
-She has a Bachelor's degree in Human Resources Management, an Associate's of Arts degree, and multiple other training and certifications.
-Currently, Dawn works in special education with families who have infants and toddlers with developmental delays and disabilities.
-She also continues to do contract work and special projects in early childhood.
+She has past experience working in infant/toddler special education, family literacy, community learning centers, and in educational/career advocacy.
+She has a Bachelor's degree in Human Resources Management, an Associate's of Art degree, and multiple other training and certifications.
+Dawn currently works in the field of research and evaluation, where she is involved in the evaluation and analysis of child care initiatives, as well as other projects in prevention and post-secondary education.

 Gayle Davis, M.S.